hardik1vaibhav/Excel-Fundamentals-for-Data-Analysis/README.md

     TRIM removes:
          * Leading spaces i.e. space coming before the text
-         * Trailing Spaces i.e. space coming at end of text
+         * Trailing Spaces i.e. space coming at the end of text
          * Extra mid spaces i.e. More than 1 space
            between the text